 If you think that summer is not the time for soup, you have been misled, my friend!
-Vichyssoise is a delicious soup served chilled and is a perfect first course at your summer dinner parties!
+Vichyssoise is a delicious soup served chilled and is a perfect first course at your spring and summer dinner parties!
 Made with leeks, potatoes, and cream, it is pure perfection (and can be served hot in the colder months too)!

 I have included affiliate links to useful products and services related to the topic of this post.